Bipin7giri/Bipin7giri/README.md

 ## Tech Stack

 - **Frontend**: Proficient in creating captivating user interfaces using React.js and Next.js.
-I excel in crafting responsive designs, managing state with Redux, and using modern CSS-in-JS solutions for seamless styling.
+I excel in crafting responsive designs, managing state with Redux,(Saga and Thunk).

 - **Backend**: I've got your backend needs covered with Node.js and Nest.js.
-Whether it's architecting RESTful APIs or developing robust GraphQL endpoints, I relish building scalable and maintainable server-side solutions.
+Whether it's architecting RESTful APIs or developing robust Rest endpoints, I relish building scalable and maintainable server-side solutions.

 - **Mobile**: My expertise extends to mobile app development using React Native.
 I've successfully transformed ideas into cross-platform apps that deliver a native experience on both iOS and Android.